Investor Jana's Rosenstein wants to 'pull levers' to boost Qualcomm

-NEW YORK (Reuters) - Activist hedge fund manager Barry Rosenstein said on Monday he wants the share price of chip maker Qualcomm (QCOM.O) to climb and his hedge fund, Jana Partners, plans to work collaboratively with management to find ways to boost it.
+NEW YORK, April 13 (Reuters) - Activist hedge fund manager Barry Rosenstein said on Monday he wants the share price of chip maker Qualcomm to climb and his hedge fund, Jana Partners, plans to work collaboratively with management to find ways to boost it.

 “We think there are a lot of levers to pull and there is a lot of value to be created,” Rosenstein said at the 13D Monitor Active-Passive Investor Summit.